It’s summer, and lying on your hammock under the hot summer sun is a great way to relax.

 This makes them vulnerable to mold and also rot.
 So if you don’t take proper care of your cotton hammock, it will deteriorate quickly.
 In that case, you would have to get a new one.

 2. They are not UV resistant.
-This means that with increased exposure to the sun, those beautiful colors that attracted you to that hammock may fade away quickly.
+This means that with increased exposure to the sun, those beautiful colors that attract you to that hammock may fade away quickly.

 Care of cotton hammocks